clawpack/doc/doc/bouss1d.rst

 libraries.

-Solving the Boussinesq equations requires solving an elliptic equation each time step, by setting up and solving a tridiagonal linear system of equations.
-LAPACK is used for this, and the `Makefile` requires `FFLAGS` to include `-llapack -lblas` or explicit pointers to these librarires on your computer.
+Solving the Boussinesq equations requires solving an elliptic equation each time step, which in one space dimension yields a tridiagonal linear system of equations.
+LAPACK is used for this, and the `Makefile` requires `FFLAGS` to include `-llapack -lblas` or explicit pointers to these libraries on your computer.
 Alternatively, the file `$CLAW/geoclaw/src/1d/bouss/lapack_tridiag.f` contains the necessary soubroutines from lapack and the blas and so you can add this to the list of `SOURCES` in the `Makefile`.
-See e.g.
-`$CLAW/geoclaw/src/1d/examples/bouss_wavetank_matsuyama/Makefile`
-for an example.
+See `$CLAW/geoclaw/src/1d/examples/bouss_wavetank_matsuyama/Makefile` for an example.